fahertym/icn-covm/docs/ICN-COVM-Strategic-Roadmap.md

 ## Near-Term Goals

-Our immediate focus is on v0.6.0, which will introduce two critical capabilities:
+Our focus has evolved with the completion of v0.6.0, which introduced two critical capabilities:

-### 1. Persistent Storage System
+### ✅ 1.
+Persistent Storage System (Completed)

-The current VM operates with ephemeral memory that is lost when a program terminates.
-For meaningful governance, we need to persist state across executions.
-The persistent storage system will:
+The persistent storage system has been implemented with these capabilities:

 - Store governance state, voting history, and delegation relationships
 - Support atomic transactions for consistent state updates
 - Use a namespaced approach to organize cooperative data
 - Integrate with identity permissions for secure access control

-### 2. Identity and Authorization System
+### ✅ 2.
+Identity and Authorization System (Completed)

-To secure governance operations, we need robust identity verification.
-The identity system will:
+The identity system has been implemented with these capabilities:

 - Verify member identities cryptographically
 - Support role-based permissions for governance operations
-- Enable secure delegation and voting with clear provenance
+- Enable secure verification of signatures
 - Create audit trails for all governance actions

 ### Future Goals (v0.7.0 and beyond)

-Following v0.6.0, we plan to focus on:
+Following the completion of v0.6.0, we will now focus on:

 1. **Economic Operations**: Add primitives for cooperative resource allocation
 2. **Federation Primitives**: Enable cross-cooperative governance